Extremely Large Telescope: Dome

 ESO signed a contract for its construction, together with the main structure of the telescopes, with the Italian ACe Consortium, consisting of Astaldi and Cimolai and the nominated subcontractor, Italy's EIE Group.
 The signature ceremony took place on 25 May 2016 at ESO's Headquarters in Garching bei München, Germany.

 The dome is to provide needed protection to the telescope in inclement weather and during the day.
 A number of concepts for the dome were evaluated.
-The baseline concept for the 40m-class ELT dome is a nearly hemispherical dome, rotating atop a concrete pier, with curved laterally-opening doors.
-This is a re-optimisation from the previous design, aimed at reducing the costs, and it is being revalidated to be ready for construction.
+The final design is a nearly hemispherical dome, rotating atop a concrete pier, with curved laterally-opening doors.
+This is a re-optimisation from the previous design, aimed at reducing cost.

 One year after signing the contract, and after the laying of the first stone ceremony in May 2017, the site was handed over to ACe, signifying the beginning of the construction of the dome's main structure.
+As of April 2025, the dome was complete and the doors were in the process of installation.

 Astronomical performance

 In terms of astronomical performance the dome is required to be able to track about the 1-degree zenithal avoidance locus as well as preset to a new target within 5 minutes.
-This requires the dome to be able to accelerate and move at angular speeds of 2 degrees/s (the linear speed is approximately 5 km/h).
+This requires the dome to be able to accelerate and move at angular speeds of 2 degrees/s (the linear speed is approximately 5 km/h, equivalent to a fast walk).

 The dome is designed to allow complete freedom to the telescope so that it can position itself whether it is opened or closed.
 It will also permit observations from the zenith down to 20 degrees from the horizon.

 Windscreen

 With such a large opening, the ELT dome requires the presence of a windscreen to protect the telescope's mirrors (apart from the secondary), from direct exposure to the wind.
-The baseline design of the windscreen minimises the volume required to house it.
-Two spherical blades, either side of the observing slit doors, slide in front of the telescope aperture to restrict the wind.
+The design of the windscreen minimises the volume required to house it.
+Four spherical blades, spanning the width of the opening, can be raised and lowered in front of the telescope aperture to restrict the wind.

 Ventilation and air-conditioning

 The dome design ensures that the dome provides sufficient ventilation for the telescope not to be limited by dome seeing.
 For this the dome is also equipped with louvers, whereby the windscreen is designed to allow them to fulfill their function.

 Computational fluid dynamic simulations and wind tunnel work are being carried out to study the airflow in and around the dome, as well as the effectiveness of the dome and windscreen in protecting the telescope.

-Besides being designed for water-tightness, air-tightness is also one of the requirements as it is critical to minimise the air-conditioning load.
+Besides being designed for water-tightness, air-tightness is also one of the requirements as it is critical to minimise the day-time air-conditioning load.
 The air-conditioning of the dome is necessary not only to thermally prepare the telescope for the forthcoming night but also in order to keep the telescope optics clean.